yousefelassal/quote-cron/README.md

 > How many cares one loses when one decides not to be something but to be someone.

 > One who is too insistent on his own views, finds few to agree with him.

+> In seed time learn, in harvest teach, in winter enjoy.